kermitt2/grobid/doc/Grobid-java-library.md

     </dependency>
 ```

-If you want to work on a SNAPSHOT development version, you need to include in your pom file the path to the Grobid jar file,
+If you want to work on a SNAPSHOT development version, you need to include in your pom file the path to this snapshot Grobid jar file,
-for instance as follow (if necessary replace `0.7.0` by the valid `<current version>`):
+for instance as follow (if necessary replace `0.7.1-SNAPSHOT` by the valid `<current version>`):

 ```xml
 	<dependency>